9 Ways to Honour Loved Ones on Your Wedding Day

 Words of wisdom

 Is there a meaningful reading, poem, quote, or anecdote that recalls your loved one?
-Include it in the ceremony, or in a speech or toast at the reception.
+Include it in your wedding ceremony readings, or in a wedding speech or toast at the reception.

 Choose an appropriate cause or charity and make a donation in your loved one’s name.
-You could do this instead of giving out wedding favours.
+You could do this instead by giving out charitable wedding favours.
 You could even include the charity as one of your wedding registry options.

 A place of honour

 A vacant seat at the ceremony or reception, perhaps holding a bouquet or framed photo, can symbolize your missing loved one.
 You might even call attention to it as part of your ceremony (by placing a flower on the seat, for example), but be careful about such a poignant gesture during what is, after all, supposed to be a happy occasion.

 An elegant way to honour a loved one on your wedding day is a simple statement printed in your wedding ceremony program, perhaps entitled “In Loving Memory.”